emberjs/rfcs/text/0000-discord.md

 Second, and perhaps worst of all, it undermines the transparency and open governance that we have worked hard to create.
 Our bar is higher than just making it possible to contribute—we go out of our way to actively welcome and encourage everyone to participate, learn and contribute.

+Finally, this is not intended to replace [the forum](https://discuss.emberjs.com/), and that should be made clear.
+The forum is still the preferred place for asyncronous, threaded conversations where in-depth discussion is desired.

 ## Detailed design

 ### Transition Plan